EmileDqy/jupyter_airflow_monitoring/README.md

 Contributions to this project are welcome!
 Please feel free to submit a Pull Request or open an issue on GitHub if you encounter any problems or have suggestions for improvements.
 Please note that I'm fairly new to jupyter extension development.

+## TODOs

+1) Add support for windows based systems
+2) Add support for dockerized airflow
+3) Add option to use a connexion so that the airflow operator can communicate with the jupyter server (airflow on a different system than the jupyter server)

 ## License

 This project is licensed under the terms of the Apache-2.0 license.